Strand Municipality: General information

 The parish of Strand was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
+In 1865, the municipality was divided into two municipalities: the southern district (population: 3,203) became the new Høgsfjord Municipality and the northern district (population: 2,228) remained as a much smaller Strand Municipality.

-In 1865, the large district of Høgsfjord (population: 3,203) was separated from Strand to form a new municipality, leaving a much smaller Strand municipality.
-This left Strand with 2,228 residents.
-On 1 January 1965, the Sørskår-Sundgardene area (population: 121) was transferred from the neighboring municipality of Årdal to Strand.
-On 1 January 2020, the northwestern part of Forsand municipality was transferred to Strand (while the rest of Forsand was merged with Sandnes).
+During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
+On 1 January 1965, the Sørskår-Sundgardene area (population: 121) was transferred from the neighboring Årdal Municipality to Strand Municipality.

+On 1 January 2020, the northwestern part of Forsand Municipality was transferred to Strand Municipality (while the rest of Forsand Municipality was merged into Sandnes Municipality).

 Name

 The municipality (originally the parish) is named after the old Strand farm (Strǫnd) since the first Strand Church was built there.
 The name is identical to the word strǫnd which means "beach", "shore", or "border", likely due to its location along the fjord.

 Coat of arms

 The coat of arms was granted on 25 May 1973.
 The official blazon is "Argent, three water wheels gules, two over one" (På sølv bunn tre røde vasshjul, to over ett).
 This means the arms have a field (background) has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The charge is a set of three water wheels (two over one).
 The wheels are a symbol for the hydropower, which has been of importance to the municipality, first (since 1850) by using watermills to grind corn and grains, and now using modern hydro-electric plants.
 The arms were designed by Odd Fjordholm.
 The municipal flag has the same design as the coat of arms.